 - 3. I don't want to hurt you

 For friends and family it can be hard to watch someone you love suffer from depression, and it can be difficult to understand how to help and what to do.
-Depression is a very selfish illness and I find that often we can push people away in order to protect them.
+I find that often we can push people away in order to protect them.
 With depression there is also feelings of guilt and fear of letting people down.
 We may take things personally or say something that is horrible but we don't mean it.
 It can be hard to love and care for someone with depression but standing by someone and showing them unconditional love and care is one of the best things you can ever do for us.

 - 4. Depression and being sad are not the same thing

 Depression and sadness mean two different things.
 Sadness is a normal emotion and if something bad was to happen then you may feel sad, but that sadness will lift after a few days.
 However, depression is a persistent sadness - it can last for weeks, months or even years.
 It can affect you in various ways such as changing your personality, interests and the way you see the future.

 We don't choose to be depressed.
 It can affect various things in your life such as relationships, work and education.
 We don't choose to have a low mood all the time and find everything an effort.
 Depression is out of our control we can't do anything to stop it from happening to us.
 We aren't weak because we have depression.

 - 6. We can feel like a burden and that we’re too much to deal with